iloaiza/TBFrags/README.txt

 Available optimizations (for obtaining decomposition) (parenthesis shows alias for quick referencing):
     - greedy (g): greedy optimization, obtains each fragment as best guess of remaining operator

+    - relaxed-greedy (rg): greedy optimization that allows optimization of main coefficient (c_n) of previously found fragments.
+Uses classes of previous fragments, along with unitary rotations and any other coefficient which are not multiplicative constant c_n

     - full-rank (fr): performs a full-rank optimization iteratively.
 It first choses the first fragment in a greedy way, and uses this fragment as an initial condition for the two-fragment decomposition (while allowing the first fragment to change).
 This goes on, optimizing all n+1 fragments at each step while using the previously optimized n as an initial condition

     - full-rank-non-iterative (frni): performs the full-rank optimization directly with all fragments.
 If fragment flavour has more than 1 class, the classes of the fragments are generated randomly in run.jl as "class_train" variable